 Winter is here, and if it is not your first winter in the Northeast, you know bad weather is on the horizon.
 Snow, ice, and puddles on the roadway can make it more difficult to navigate and increase your chance of being involved in a collision and potentially suffering an injury.
-In fact, winter weather is more deadly for drivers than hurricanes, tornadoes, and floods.
+In fact, driving in winter weather is more deadly for drivers than hurricanes, tornadoes, and floods.

 Although it can be tempting, you simply can not spend the entire winter in your home to avoid a car accident.
 You need to drive to get to work and to run errands.
 Reduce your chance of being involved in an accident by learning how to handle winter weather.